Northen-Light/stm32-bare-metal-adxl345-driver/README.md

 The EXTI callback sets a `volatile` data-ready flag.
 The main loop clears the flag before reading the sensor and increments `samples_captured` after a successful read.

-This keeps blocking I²C transfers outside the interrupt handler and allows SysTick to advance during timeout checks.
-DATA_READY provides notification; the I²C transfer itself remains polling-based.
+The interrupt handler only signals that data is ready.
+The main loop performs the polling-based I²C read, allowing SysTick interrupts to maintain the timeout timebase.

 ## Error Handling

-All waits within a transaction share a 10 ms timeout budget.
-The driver checks bus-error, arbitration-loss, and NACK flags while waiting for transfer events.
+Each transaction uses a shared 10 ms timeout across its polling waits.
+While waiting for transfer events, the driver checks for bus errors, arbitration loss, and NACKs.

 On failure, basic cleanup requests STOP where applicable and uses a separate 10 ms wait budget.
 It avoids requesting STOP when arbitration loss is detected, clears handled error flags, and reports `RECOVERY_FAILED` if the STOP wait times out.